diespinoza/arduino-node-server/README.md

 ## What is the problem?

-A way to control a string of Neopixels remotely from anywhere in the world using the internet and an arduino Wi-Fi capable arduino
+A way to control a string of Neopixels remotely from anywhere in the world using the internet and a Wi-Fi capable arduino

 ### Relevant Context

 - Convenient way to have Internet controlled RGB LED lights that you can control via a a web interface
-- University or highschool that courses teach Internet of Things
 - Commercial and Industrial needs for displaying LED signs and controlling lighting based on data
-- (Define circumstances.
-State the purpose.
-Define value of solution)

 ### Why this project?

 - Create my own IoT Dashboard to manage my home LED strings.
 - Create real application that microcontrollers can use

-## Customers & Stakeholders

-- Makers and tinkerer's
-- IoT people
-- Future employers

-### Customer & Design connection

 ### What challenges must be overcome